Quantum metrology enhanced by effective time reversal: Mirror metrology

 Previous works state or implicitly leverage this result.
 Reference~\cite{Pezze2016} synopsises the argument above.
 In~\cite{Jing2024}, a similar argument focusses on certain $\hat V$s and $\hat H$s.
-Other references address general echo metrology, arguing that it achieves the QFI of $e^{-i \alpha \hat H} \hat V \ket{0}$~\cite{Oberthaler2016,Zhou2024}.
-The review~\cite{Davidovich2022} illustrates echo metrology with examples.
-Researchers have also extended echo metrology to include ancilla systems~\cite{Jing2024}.
+Other references address general mirror metrology, arguing that it achieves the QFI of $e^{-i \alpha \hat H} \hat V \ket{0}$~\cite{Oberthaler2016,Zhou2024}.
+The review~\cite{Davidovich2022} illustrates mirror metrology with examples.
+Researchers have also extended mirror metrology to include ancilla systems~\cite{Jing2024}.

-Experiments have realised echo metrology.
+Experiments have realised mirror metrology.
 The protocol has been performed (in the absence of squeezing) with trapped ions~\cite{Wineland2004,Wineland2005,Leibfried2019}, a Rydberg atom and an oscillator~\cite{Dotsenko2016}, and nitrogen-vacancy centres in diamond~\cite{deLeon2025}.
-Many optical interferometers implement echo metrology, casting $V$ as a beamsplitter unitary~\cite{Caves1981,White2007}.
+Many optical interferometers implement mirror metrology, casting $V$ as a beamsplitter unitary~\cite{Caves1981,White2007}.